 The Mojave rattlesnake (Crotalus scutulatus) is a highly venomous pit viper found in the deserts of the southwestern United States and central Mexico, with 2 subspecies recognized by scientists.

-In the United States the mojave rattlesnake is found in most of Arizona, southern California, Nevada, southwestern Utah, southern New Mexico and some parts of Texas.
-It's range extends south to Puebla, near the southern edge of the Mexican plateau in the central region of Mexico.
+In the United States, the Mojave rattlesnake is found in most of Arizona, southern California, Nevada, southwestern Utah, southern New Mexico and some parts of Texas.
+Its range extends south to Puebla, near the southern edge of the Mexican plateau in the central region of Mexico.

-As the species common name indicates this snake lives in the Mojave Desert, but that's only a small part of their range.
-They live mainly in high desert and lower mountain slopes from 500 to 5000 feet (150m to 1500m) in elevation but the species seems to prefer the desert flats over rocky, hilly or canyon type habitats.
+As the species, common name indicates this snake lives in the Mojave Desert, but that's only a small part of their range.
+They live mainly in the high desert and lower mountain slopes from 500 to 5000 feet (150m to 1500m) in elevation but the species seems to prefer the desert flats over rocky, hilly or canyon type habitats.

 Found in most desert habitats it's most commonly found in areas of scattered creosote bush, but also mesquite, cactus scrub, desert wash, semi-grasslands and Joshua tree woodland habitats.

 Adult snakes of this species reach a length of 2 to 4 feet, making it a medium-sized rattlesnake.
 Mojave rattlesnakes can be colored greenish gray to olive-green in the higher regions and brownish or yellowish on the lower habitats.